Lightning-AI/pytorch-lightning/docs/source/common/lightning_cli.rst

     # Dump default configuration to have as reference
     python trainer.py fit --print_config > config.yaml
-    # Modify the config to your liking - you can remove all default arguments.
+    # Modify the config to your liking - you can remove all default arguments
     nano config.yaml
     # Fit your model using the configuration
     python trainer.py fit --config config.yaml